This post may contain affiliate links. For more information, please read the full disclosure policy here.

-After Boston I took my last overnight bus to Washington DC.
+After Boston, I took my last overnight bus to Washington DC.
 You can read this post to find out why I am saying NO to overnight buses.
 But I was able to meet back up with my fellow expats, Amy and Michael to take on one last city together before saying farewell.
-We did a around the National Mall: this is where these tours began and it was a littler different from others, as the guide gave us time at the World War II and Vietnam War Memorials to take it all in, which was appreciated.
+We did a Free Tour by Foot around the National Mall: this is where these tours began and it was a little different from others, as the guide gave us time at the World War II and Vietnam War Memorials to take it all in, which was appreciated.

 So I fell hard for Wilmington.
 I loved everything about this town: the people, the tours, the scenery, and the fact it was once Tree Hill didn’t hurt either.
-Thanks to the Cape Fear Museum and Bellamy Mansion.
+Thanks to the Wilmington and Northern Beaches Visitor Bureau.
+I partook in Ghost and Hollywood Location Walks, a cruise along the Cape Fear River and visits to the Cape Fear Museum and Bellamy Mansion.
 I also lived it up for once and stayed at the Country Inn and Suites.
 Gina, the manager here was so lovely and friendly, I enjoyed chatting to her in the morning about my day.
-I wish I could have stayed longer..
-I partook in Ghost and Hollywood Location Walks, a cruise along the Cape Fear River and visits to the
+I wish I could have stayed longer.

 I also visited the City Market and King Street, which made me laugh as it seems like this country town, but then you have a Louis Vuitton store surrounded by palm trees outside.
 Bizarre.
 My Couchsurfing host nicely took me out to Foley Beach too, which was a popular spot on the beautiful day we visited.
 It looked like a Nicholas Sparks movie.